 - Final Paper length is limited to 15 pages including the abstract, text, photos, and graphics.

-- Final Papers must be at least 5 pages in length for inclusion in the published proceedings
+- Final Papers must be at least 5 pages in length.

 - Authors whose abstracts and/or final papers are selected for inclusion in the technical program will be required to register for the congress at the appropriate fee, attend the conference, and make their presentations in person.